 In the creative industry, people are always moving from job to job and project to project.
 And that means, of course, that you meet a lot of different interesting people.
-But just because they’re gone doesn’t mean they should be forgotten; in fact, ex-coworkers can be incredibly valuable.
-Read on…
+But just because they’re gone doesn’t mean they should be forgotten; in fact, ex-coworkers can be incredibly valuable to building your copywriting business.

 You want to be sure you stay in contact with old colleagues because it’s often these very people who will get you work.
 After all, they’ve worked with you before and they know you’re good, so they’re happy to recommend you and get the credit for a great hire.